Personal Injury Firm in Los Angeles

 Operating a vehicle while under the influence of alcohol is a serious and dangerous crime.
 Law enforcement comes down hard on drunk drivers, and tougher laws have been in place since the 1980s, yet many still choose to engage in this reckless behavior.

 Drunk driving is a serious crime.
-There’s no other way to put it.
 Some states have gone as far as to offer provisions for victims of drunk driving accidents to claim punitive damages, on top of the personal injury damages they may already be entitled to.
 Punitive damages are intended to punish the defendant for his or her reckless behavior, and are also meant to send a clear message to the community that drunk driving will not be tolerated.